 3/ … (and so on)

-• Why It Works: The first tweet is a strong hook, the numbering makes it easy to follow, and it promises clear value to the reader.
+Why It Works: The first tweet is a strong hook, the numbering makes it easy to follow, and it promises clear value to the reader.
+This is a tactic our Twitter marketing agency uses to build thought leadership.

 Headline: Local Plumber in Miami | 24/7